avillemin/Artificial-Intelligence-Courses/Hybrid AI/README.md

 Although ES might be a way to search for more novel solutions that are difficult for gradient-based methods to find, it still vastly underperforms gradient-based methods on many problems where we can calculate high quality gradients.
 For instance, only an idiot would attempt to use a genetic algorithm for image classification.
 But sometimes such people do exist in the world, and sometimes these explorations can be fruitful!

+# Mixture Density Networks

+Instead of having a neural network, the MDN gives us a distribution of possible values of the output.
+To do so, the network is going to output the mean and the standard deviation of the normal distribution.
+But what if the distribution is not a normal distribution ?
+Any general distribution can be broken down into a mixture of normal distributions.

+With alpha the weights of each distribution.
+The sum of all the alphas should be equal to 1.
+To do so, we are going to apply a softamx function.